mikedumka/evalu8-mvp-01/README.md

 - Use `gh` CLI for GitHub operations
 - Port 5173 forwards automatically when Vite starts
 - Stop/restart Codespace from GitHub web UI to save compute hours
+- Use Supabase Cloud for database (simpler than local setup)